Over/Under Or Totals

 Now, the NBA relies heavily on three-pointers.
 Hence, more points are scored regularly.
 Five years ago, the average totals were at 180.

-Now, there has been no under 190 in the NBA since 2017.
-The long-distance shooting has taken over the league.
+Now, there has been no under 190 totals in the NBA since 2017.
+Long-distance shooting has taken over the league.